-The idea for this project came when I was listening to some music in which part of the background was jumping between octaves in a semi-random fashion.
-Feeding noise into a comparator was my immediate thought, but I soon realized this wasn't going achieve what I wanted.
-I needed to be able to control when these jumps could occur.
+The idea for this project came when Ken was listening to some music in which part of the background was jumping between octaves in a semi-random fashion.
+Feeding noise into a comparator was my immediate thought, but he soon realized this wasn't going achieve what he wanted.
+Ken needed to be able to control when these jumps could occur.
 As such, some form of memory element was required, into which the level could be clocked when required.

 As well as the 8 shifted gate outputs available, the raw comparator output is also available.
 The status of each of the outputs is displayed by a LED, making adjusting the unit so much easier.

 There is also a secondary voltage control input so the comparator break/reference point can be varied by an external control voltage.